memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 # e.g., using `west config -d build.board`
 ```

-> **Note:** The `west` configuration options can also be used to define arguments for CMake.
+> **Note:** The _West_ configuration options can also be used to define arguments for CMake.
 This can be useful when debugging or when defining your own CMake caches, refer to the [documentation](https://docs.zephyrproject.org/latest/develop/west/build-flash-debug.html#permanent-cmake-arguments) for details.

 Now we can run `west build` in our current terminal without specifying a board.